Specification Design Pattern

 @Override

-public boolean changeDestinationTo(ShipmentDetails shipmentDetails, Localization newDestination, Rule rule) {
+public boolean changeDestinationTo(ShipmentDetails shipmentDetails, Localization newDestination,

-if (rule.isSatisfiedBy(shipmentDetails)) {
+if (spec.isSatisfiedBy(shipmentDetails)) {

 //...